kiranrawat/Insights-to-the-existing-taxi-business-in-NYC./README.md

   trip_fare.7z (contains trip's fare details like payment type, surcharges, tips, taxes, total amount paid )

 - Setup
-1. Download and install the following based on your operating system:
+Download and install the following based on your operating system:
     - Spark (https://spark.apache.org/downloads.html)
     - ElasticSearch (https://www.elastic.co/downloads/elasticsearch)
     - Kibana (https://www.elastic.co/downloads/kibana)
     - ES-Hadoop (https://www.elastic.co/products/hadoop)

+- Project Components
 Our projects is divided into four main parts:
 1. Pre-processing Data
 First we begin by setting up the environment variable so that we can use it easily later.
 Example: